Bread

 Sourdough starters are fun, but can be daunting.
 If you want to easily upgrade your loaves, one of the easiest things you can do is a poolish or biga.
 This helps quite a bit with flavor and gluten development.

 They are made the same, but with a poolish, it's generally 100% hydration and biga is 70%.
-For a "standard" (around 900g) loaf of bread, I usually do 100g water/flour with 1/8 or 1/16 tsp yeast.
+For a "standard" 900g loaf of bread, I have done around 100g water and flour with 1/8 or 1/16 tsp yeast.
+Though I've also read[2] that using half the flour in the recipe and equal amount water, with a pinch of yeast has a similar effect.
 Let it sit for 12 hours.
 Then add it to the rest of the ingredients when it's time to combine.

 Autolyse